-Domestic abuse is traumatic, emotional and confusing.
-You may feel desperate to get out, but fearful to leave.
-The decisions are complex, the future is uncertain and the pain is real.
-When the dynamic begins to change at home, your spouse’s abusive behavior may escalate and they may become “unhinged”.
+Domestic abuse is traumatic, emotional, and confusing.
+You may feel desperate to get out but fearful to leave.
+The decisions are complex, the future is uncertain, and the pain is real.
+When the dynamic begins to change at home, your partner’s abusive behavior may escalate and they may become “unhinged”.
 There are many options to support those managing an unpredictable and volatile situation.
 You are not alone!

-The time of separation can be a dangerous time for victims of domestic abuse.
+The time of separation can be the most dangerous time for victims of domestic abuse.
 Separation assault occurs when your abuser learns they have lost control of you.
-There is key information that is important to know, as you work to extricate safely from an abusive environment.
+There is key information that is important to know, as you work to safely extricate you and your children from an abusive environment.
 Be judicious and wise in your actions as you plan your escape.

 If you feel afraid for your personal safety, or that of your children, 911 should be your first call— this includes verbal threats.
-There is no shame in calling the police.
+There is no shame in contacting the police.

 Make local law enforcement aware of your current situation.
-During the day, visit your local police precinct.
-Share with an officer the location of your home, describe your current situation, provide the history of violence and/or threats, physical description of your spouse, vehicle(s) and any/all weapon(s)— details, current photos are helpful.
+At a safe time, visit your local police precinct.
+Share with an officer the location of your home, describe your current situation, provide the history of violence and/or threats, physical description of your partner, vehicle(s) and any/all weapon(s)— details, current photos are helpful.

 Try to minimize contact with your partner, via text, phone and in person.
 Ongoing communication incites increased tension, and provides opportunities for more abuse to occur.
 Refuse to engage… short, factual communication with no emotion is best– you are not responsible for their happiness.